facebook/docusaurus/docs/api-site-config.md

 `scripts` - Array of JavaScript sources to load.
 The script tag will be inserted in the HTML head.

+`stylesheets` - Array of CSS sources to load.
+The link tag will be inserted in the HTML head.

 `cname` - The CNAME for your website.
 It will go into a `CNAME` file when your site it built.

 Users can also add their own custom fields if they wish to provide some data across different files.